Environmental resources management

 Why study environmental resources management at Virginia Tech?

-- A study abroad trip can take you to Panama as part of the Issues in Sustainability and Natural Resource Management course, where you’ll learn about natural resource management and conservation issues, the impact of climate change on tropical environments and culture, and local, regional, and international impacts of tropical deforestation.
+- A study abroad trip can take you to Panama as part of the Issues in Natural Resource Conservation course, where you’ll learn about natural resources management and conservation issues, the impact of climate change on tropical environments and culture, and local, regional, and international impacts of tropical deforestation.

 - Research opportunities for undergraduates are available through programs such as the Conservation Management Institute’s Undergraduate Research Fellows.
 Recent projects involve carbon density and wildlife viability, American chestnut growth, amphibian fungi, and the spread of walnut tree blight.